 Confusion about the difference between an antibiotic and an antiseptic has led to an enormous number of false claims regarding silver’s benefits.
 In fact, there is no reliable evidence that use of colloidal silver benefits any health condition.

 While oral use of silver is not believed to be toxic, it can cause a serious cosmetic problem known as argyria: gray-black silver deposits that stain the skin and mucous membranes.
 The effect is unattractive and, to make matters worse, permanent: once it occurs, the discoloration never goes away.
-A growing number of cases or argyria have been reported in the United States due to the widespread marketing of colloidal silver products.1-4
+A growing number of cases or argyria have been reported in the US due to the widespread marketing of colloidal silver products.1-8

 Safety in young children, pregnant or nursing women, or people with severe liver or kidney disease has not been established.